Computing the Lie algebra of the differential Galois group: the reducible case: Decomposition and Flags for the Off-Diagonal Part

 \subsection{Examples of Decomposition}

-In this subsection, we compute the isotypical decomposition and the flags with the desired properties in several examples.
-In what follows $(E_{i,j})_{i,j}$ denotes the canonical basis of $\mathcal{M}_n$, i.e. the matrix with an $1$ on the $(i,j)$ entry and $0$ elsewhere.
-In all the above examples, $\hsub$ denotes the $\CC$ vector space of constant matrices of the form $\left( \right)$.
+In this subsection, we compute the isotypical decomposition and the flags with the desired properties in several examples. {A Maple worksheet\footnote{The reader may also find a pdf version at\\ \url{http://www.unilim.fr/pages_perso/jacques-arthur.weil/DreyfusWeilReductionExamples.pdf}} with these examples may be found at \cite{DrWe20a}.} In what follows, the $E_{i,j}$ are the elementary matrices forming the canonical basis of $\mathcal{M}_n$, i.e. $E_{i,j}$ has a $1$ on the $(i,j)$ entry and $0$ elsewhere.
+We first focus on the isotypical decomposition ; we will first expose our reduction technique on these examples as we believe that it may help the reader when we establish the theory in $\S \ref{sec4}$.
+In each of the five examples below, we compute the isotypical decomposition using only the block-diagonal part of systems which will be fully be written down in $\S \ref{sec:exred}$.